AR-js-org/AR.js/README.md

 ## Troubleshooting, feature requests, community

 **You can find a lot of help on the old [AR.js repositories issues](https://github.com/jeromeetienne/AR.js/issues).
-Please search on open/closed issues, you may find a interesting stuff.**
+Please search on open/closed issues, you may find interesting stuff.**

 ### Contributing